 In Florida, if you have uninsured motorist insurance coverage and the person/company at fault is self-insured, your UM insurance company is responsible for paying your claim and you do not have to make a claim against the driver (or company) who caused your accident.
 In Florida, all city, county or federal employees (while working) are considered self-insured.
 The attorney for the pedestrian demanded the $100,000 limits of uninsured motorist coverage and gave the insurance company (Ace American Insurance Company) 30 days to respond.

 The UM insurance company did not respond within this time so the attorney served a civil remedy notice to the uninsured motorist company.
 The UM auto insurer paid the $100,000 limits close to the time where the civil remedy expired.
 I sent a letter to Ace Insurance demanding within 30 days that they match the $100,000 offer from the other rental car company or they waive their right to subrogation.

 At the expiration of the 6 month notice of claim to the US government I had not received an offer so he sued the federal government.
 The pedestrian’s settled the claim against them for $125,000 before the Plaintiff’s deposition was taken so that the foreigner did not have to fly back to Miami to have his deposition taken by the defense attorney.

-I have settled over 4 million dollars in personal injury cases in Florida.
+I have settled many cases in personal injury cases in Florida.
 You can also learn more about the settlement values for different types of injuries in a Florida accident case.

 I want to represent you if you were injured in a car accident, truck accident, motorcycle accidents, slip and fall accident or any other type of accident in Florida or on a cruise ship (or boat).
 Get a Free Consultation Now!